Wise Debit Card Review

 - Can't always access local technical support depending on where you are.

-- Must load £20, or you currency equivalent to your account when you sign up.
+- Must load £20 or $20, or you currency equivalent to your account when you sign up.

 How is this Different?